cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

 automatically convert old inputs values' types from `string` to `integer`, `float` or `boolean`, based on the type of the input declared in a blueprint.

+## Implementing drift check

+To avoid reinstalling instances when their properties have changed, implement the `check_drift` and `update` operations.
+Instances of nodes that implement those operations, will run them instead of being reinstalled.

+### The `check_drift` operation

+The `cloudify.interfaces.lifecycle.check_drift` operation should examine the node properties, instance runtime properties, and the actual state of the provisioned resource, and compute the differences.

+The instance will be considered drifted if this operation returns a non-empty value (for example, a Python dict describing the differences).

+The {{< param cfy_manager_name >}} doesn't inspect the returned value, so it can be any object.
+Plugin authors are advised to return a description of all the differences, so that the `update` operation can act upon them.

+{{% note title="Warning" %}}
+If `check_drift` returns an empty or false value, `update` operations will not run, and even in case of blueprint changes (eg. if the node properties changed), the instances will not be updated or reinstalled.
+Take care to always return a non-empty value if there are _any_ changes to the instances.
+{{% /note %}}

+If the `check_drift` operation is not implemented, the instances are only considered drifted if there are relevant blueprint changes (eg. the node properties changed).

+### The `update` operations

+The `update` operations are:
+- `cloudify.interfaces.lifecycle.update`
+- `cloudify.interfaces.lifecycle.update_config`
+- `cloudify.interfaces.lifecycle.update_apply`

+Plugin authors can implement any, or all, of those operations.
+Those three operations can be written in a way to mirror the `create`, `configure`, and `start` operations.

+In these operations, the value returned from `check_drift` can be accessed using `ctx.instance.drift`.

+If none of these operations are implemented, the instance will be reinstalled in case of any drift.

 ## Unsupported Changes in a Deployment Update
 If a deployment update blueprint contains changes that are not currently supported as a part of an update, the update is not executed, and a message indicating the unsupported changes will be displayed to the user.
 Following is a list of unsupported changes, together with some possible examples.